MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-workgroup-cluster.md

 - Make sure that each server is added as trusted hosts.
 - Create a local user account on each server node.
 The username and password of the account must all be the same.
 - Confirm that the fully configured solution, including servers, network, and storage, passes all tests in the cluster validation.
-- Confirm the storage requirements
+- Your cluster must have one of the following storage technologies configured and available to all cluster nodes.
+To learn more about Failover Clustering storage requirements, see [Failover clustering storage requirements](/windows-server/failover-clustering/clustering-requirements#storage).
+  - Storage Spaces Direct (S2D).
+If you're creating a Storage Spaces Direct cluster, see [Storage Spaces Direct hardware requirements](../storage/storage-spaces/storage-spaces-direct-hardware-requirements.md).
+  - SAN attached storage.
+  - NAS using SMB 3.0 or later.
   - Either Storage Spaces Direct (S2D), SAN, or NAS is required.
 If you're creating a Storage Spaces Direct cluster, see [Storage Spaces Direct hardware requirements](../storage/storage-spaces/storage-spaces-direct-hardware-requirements.md).
   - To add clustered storage during cluster creation, make sure that all servers can access the storage.
 (You can also add clustered storage after you create the cluster.)
-- Confirm the quorum configuration
-  - [Quorum should be configured for a cluster](/windows-server/failover-clustering/manage-cluster-quorum).
+- Review [Quorum should be configured for a cluster](/windows-server/failover-clustering/manage-cluster-quorum) to determine the quorum type most suitable for your requirements.
 Either a Cloud Witness or Disk Witness can be used.
 A File Share Witness isn't currently supported.

 ## Cluster workloads

-This section describes various workloads and whether they support workgroup clusters.
-Workgroup clusters are recommended for:
+Workgroup clusters support several workload, workgroup clusters are recommended for:

 - **Hyper-V VMs.** Supported cluster workload.
 - **SQL Server Availability Groups.** SQL Server is a supported workload.
 To deploy a SQL Server workload, follow the instructions to create a [domain independent availability group](/sql/database-engine/availability-groups/windows/domain-independent-availability-groups#create-a-domain-independent-availability-group-1)